 By Michelle Martin, PhD, MSW

-In his speech on June 16, 2015, declaring his candidacy for president, Trump used the "consensus effect" (everybody knows this) to defend his assertions about Mexican immigrants an crime:
+In Trump's June 16, 2015 speech declaring his candidacy for president, Trump used the "consensus effect" (everybody knows this) to defend his assertions about Mexican immigrants an crime:

 “I can never apologize for the truth.
 I don’t mind apologizing for things.
 But I can’t apologize for the truth.
 I said tremendous crime is coming across.
 Everybody knows that’s true.
 And it’s happening all the time.
 So, why, when I mention, all of a sudden I’m a racist.
 I’m not a racist.
 I don’t have a racist bone in my body.”